cozy/cozy-docs/src/documents/en/hack/getting-started/play-with-data-system.html.md

   });
 });
 ```
 The code is pretty straightforward.
-However you must be aware that we don't do
+However, you must be aware that we aren't
-security checks and data validation in the tutorial, because it is not the
+doing any security checks or data validation in this tutorial, to keep things simple.
-point.
-If you want to know how to do it, please ask us on IRC or by email
-(contact[at]cozycloud.cc).
+We will be writing a full tutorial about security soon.
+In the meanwhile, if you're
+curious about security issues, feel free to email us (contact[at]cozycloud.cc)
+or start a discussion at the [Cozy forum](https://forum.cozy.io/).

 ### Listing the bookmarks

 Now that we can add and remove bookmarks, we should also see how we retrieve them.
-It's a bit trickier if you don't know map/reduce, but you will figure out that
+It's a bit trickier if you don't know map/reduce, but you will find that
 the basics are easy.

 In order to retrieve data, you need to declare "requests" that will allow CouchDB to